 How to change text wrapping settings in Google Sheets

-How to change vertical align settings in Google Sheets
+How to change vertical alignment settings in Google Sheets

 How to change horizontal align settings in Google Sheets